ABOUT US

 Tatiana is currently conducting a PhD on the social and behavioural context of the acoustic communication of killer whales in Iceland.

-Gary has extensive experience of marine mammal fieldwork, having worked in California, Scotland, the Philippines and now Iceland.
+Gary has extensive experience of marine mammal fieldwork, having worked in Scotland the Philippines and now Iceland.

-He has been participating in the summer fieldwork since 2016, primarily acting as the skipper, whilst also assisting on other aspects of the work.
+Gary participated in the summer fieldwork from 2016 to 2019, primarily acting as the skipper, whilst also assisting on other aspects of the work.

 GARY HASKINS